project-meucci/thimm.github.io/docs/Agtech - So What?/The-future-of-fertilizer-nitrogen-with-jupiter-ionics-and-kula-bio.md

 ---
-title: The Future of Fertilizer - Nitrogen, with Jupiter Ionics and Kula Bio
+title: The Future Of Fertilizer Nitrogen With Jupiter Ionics And Kula Bio
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-10-19)